suroorhussain/config-files/.emacs.d/elpa/0blayout-readme.txt

 It doesn't require any setup at all more than:
 (0blayout-mode)

-When you start emacs with 0blayout loaded, you will have a default layout named "default", and then you can create new layouts (<prefix> C-c), switch layouts (C-c C-l C-b), and kill the current layout (<prefix> C-k).
+When you start Emacs with 0blayout loaded, you will have a default layout named "default", and then you can create new layouts (<prefix> C-c), switch layouts (<prefix> C-b), and kill the current layout (<prefix> C-k).
 The default <prefix> is (C-c C-l), but you can change it using:
 (0blayout-add-keybindings-with-prefix "<your prefix>")